aaronicsubstances/code-augmentor/README.md

 Usually, code duplication is frowned upon because it increases likelihood of errors, threatens reliablity and hence quality of code.

-**The goal of *CodeAugmentor* is to compensate for challenges which result from hurriedly-developed code architectures**, such as code duplication, by
+**The goal of *CodeAugmentor* is to compensate for the cost of passing over waterfall software architectures** (such as code duplication), by employing **data-driven programming** techniques.
+These techinques aim to have a single point of truth (SPOT) data specification from which a number of related code sections can be generated.
+Many possiblities for code quality improvement become possible.
+For example, the programmer can:

-   * automating the process of synchronizing similar code sections in multiple places.
+   * automate the process of synchronizing similar code sections in multiple places.
-   * enabling programmers to implement patterns which are much easier/less time consuming to do with code generation than with code (re)design.
+   * implement patterns which are much easier/less time consuming to do with code generation than with code (re)design.
-   * enabling programmers to better maintain workarounds so such code sections can easily be migrated when superior alternatives arrive.
+   * better maintain workarounds which can easily be updated/migrated when superior alternatives arrive.

 The last point deserves some explanation.
 In the modern day development of software, programming languages, libraries, frameworks and even platforms (such as Android) are "works in progress" (meaning they evolve in response to usage patterns by developers).

    * Android has changed quite drastically since its inception, and continues to change.
-Its recent introduction of LiveData and ViewModel libraries are just few examples of significant introductions meant to steer the development community in a certain direction (by the way, those two libraries were Google's response to the problem of Android fragment interaction with async calls/requests).
+Its introduction of LiveData and ViewModel libraries are just few examples of significant introductions meant to steer the development community in a certain direction (by the way, those two libraries were Google's response to the problem of Android fragment interaction with async calls/requests).
-   * Programming languages nowadays keep on copying features from one another.
-C#.NET is the archetype of this behaviour, but other mainstream languages including its chief statically typed competitor Java all try to incorporate language features from others which they deem helpful.
+   * Programming languages nowadays evolve in part by copying features from each another.
+In the past Java was a popular exception, but now all the popular 10 languages try to incorporate language features from others which they deem helpful.
-   * Java is often criticized as been too verbose, and hence there are many occasions where one has to employ object-oriented design in a competent way to prevent Java code from becoming verbose or overly complex (by the way, this project is particularly aimed at Java developers).
+   * Java is often criticized as been too verbose, and hence there are many occasions where one has to employ object-oriented design in a competent way to prevent Java code from becoming verbose or overly complex (by the way, this project will particularly be helpful to Java developers).

 Thus if a programmer encounters a situation in which the programming framework is missing something, or makes implementing something unnecessarily tedious, it may be not be in the long-term interest of the programmer to craft a comprehensive solution to the problem.
 The larger community or company backing that framework may also notice the problem and develop a more elegant solution, and any workaround will likely have to be changed.

-By employing *CodeAugmentor*, one can develop a strategy of settling for a simpler workaround, well documented, and possibly involving code duplication in which synchronization problem is catered for by *CodeAugmentor*.
-Then when a superior alternative arrive, it is easy to identify all affected code sections and update them in a way in which errors cannot elude the programmer or the compiler.
+By employing *CodeAugmentor*, one can develop a strategy of settling for a simpler workaround, well documented, and involving code generation in which synchronization problem is catered for by *CodeAugmentor*.
+Then when a superior alternative arrive, it is easy to identify all affected code sections and update them in a way in which errors cannot elude the programmer.

 ## Artifacts to be published

-   * Standalone command line application will be published for use with any programming language, with the requirement of a Java Virtual Machine.
+   * Standalone command line application will be published for use with any programming language, with the requirement of a Java 8+ Virtual Machine.
-   * Plugins will be published for Ant, Maven and Gradle, for easier integration into Java and Android IDEs.
+   * Plugins will be published for Ant, Maven and Gradle, for easier integration with Java and Android IDEs.

 ## Development Environment